-Hyperpigmentation, including melasma, is very common and can leave millions of Americans unhappy with their skin’s appearance.
-Many do not realize, however, that melasma and other types of hyperpigmentation are different conditions with different causes and symptoms.
+Hyperpigmentation is very common and can people unhappy with the appearance of their skin.
+But what a lot of people don’t realize is that many types of hyperpigmentation, including melasma, are different conditions with different causes and symptoms.
 Fortunately, effective treatments are available for various types so you can keep your skin looking beautiful.

 Melasma causes grey-brown patches on the skin, primarily on the face.
-Affecting upwards of 5 million Americans, melasma is a common condition.
+Affecting upwards of 5 million Americans, it is a common condition.
 Although they’re not dangerous, people who develop these patches are often unhappy with the appearance of the discoloration.

-The specific cause of melasma is not fully understood, but it appears to be triggered by hormonal changes, UV exposure, and skin irritation.
-These factors can trigger melanocytes, the color-making cells in the skin, to over-produce pigment in certain areas of the skin.
+The specific cause of melasma is not fully understood, but it is believed to be triggered by hormonal changes, UV exposure, and skin irritation.
+These factors can cause melanocytes, the color-making cells in the skin, to over-produce pigment in certain areas, resulting in the darker spots.

-In general, women are more likely to develop melasma than men are, and it is particularly prevalent during pregnancy.
-Those with darker skin and those with relatives who have melasma are more likely to develop it as well.
+In general, women are more likely than men to develop melasma, and it is particularly prevalent during pregnancy.
+People with darker skin and those with relatives who have melasma are also more likely to develop the condition.

 Hyperpigmentation refers to any condition in which patches of skin become darker than the surrounding skin.
-It includes melasma as well as sun or age spots, freckles, and post-inflammatory hyperpigmentation such as that caused by post-blemish scarring, eczema, and psoriasis.
+It includes melasma as well as sun or age spots, freckles, and discoloration caused by acne scarring, eczema, psoriasis, burns, surgical incisions, and other factors.

-Unlike melasma, sun spots are not caused by changes in hormone levels but rather from extended sun exposure.
+Unlike melasma, sun spots are not caused by changes in hormone levels; instead, extended sun exposure is to blame.
 These patches are smaller than melasma and can affect both men and women of all skin colors.

-Though melasma and other types of hyperpigmentation have different causes, simple sunscreen is crucial for preventing all types.
-It is difficult to overstate the importance of quality sunscreen.
-If your skin appears to be developing melasma or another type of hyperpigmentation, try applying sunscreen with an SPF of 30 or higher once every two hours.
-Generally, sunscreens with higher SPF are more effective not only in preventing sunburns but also in preventing and mitigating the effects of melasma and other types of hyperpigmentation.
-The sun’s UV rays magnify hyperpigmentation by stimulating melanocytes, so any treatment will be limited in effect without consistent use of sunscreen.
+Melasma and other types of hyperpigmentation have different causes, but sunscreen is a crucial part of effectively preventing all types.
+If your skin looks like it’s developing melasma or another type of hyperpigmentation, try applying sunscreen with an SPF of 30 or higher once every two hours.
+Sunscreens with higher SPF are generally more effective in preventing sunburns and preventing and lessening the effects of melasma and other types of hyperpigmentation.
+Since the sun’s UV rays magnify hyperpigmentation by stimulating the melanocytes that over-product pigment, using sunscreen alongside your treatment method will help make it more effective.

 Prevention is only half of the solution when it comes to this type of skin condition.
-Fortunately, there are efficient and effective treatment options are available for those who have already developed hyperpigmentation.
+Fortunately, there are efficient and effective treatment options available for people who are already experiencing hyperpigmentation!

-Cutera’s Secret RF micro-needling technology can lighten pigmentation by stimulating your body to produce new collagen, creating a more consistent pigmentation.
-Secret RF combines the benefits of both micro-needle and radio frequency treatments by delivering radio frequency treatment from the tip of micro-needles.
-These needles are adjustable, meaning that Secret RF can precisely treat different depths of the skin based on each individual’s concerns.
-By precisely delivering radiofrequency waves, Secret RF induces your body to produce more collagen at varying depths depending on the area being treated, resulting fresher and more lively skin.
-For example, one study found that four micro-needling treatments one month apart quadrupled collagen production!
-This combination makes Secret RF far more precise and efficient than either alone.
-Taking only 20 minutes, a Secret RF treatment only takes 20 minutes, so it can fit easily into your daily schedule.
+Cutera’s Secret RF microneedling technology can lighten pigmentation by stimulating your body to produce new collagen, creating a more consistent color.
+Secret RF combines the benefits of both microneedling and radio frequency (RF) treatments by delivering radio frequency treatment from the tips of microneedles.
+These needles are adjustable, meaning Secret RF can precisely treat different levels of your skin based on your specific concerns.
+By delivering radiofrequency waves exactly where your body needs them, Secret RF promotes collagen production and creates fresher, younger-looking skin.
+One study even found that four microneedling treatments spaced one month apart quadrupled collagen production!
+This combination makes Secret RF far more precise and efficient than just microneedling or RF treatments alone.
+And, a Secret RF treatment only takes 20 minutes, so it can fit easily into your daily schedule.

-Obagi Nu-Derm is a professional, prescription skin care product that can be applied at home to treat age spots and other types of hyperpigmentation.
-The treatment uses 4% hydroquinone, a tyrosinase inhibitor that is recommended for treating hyperpigmentation.
+Another treatment option is Obagi Nu-Derm, a professional, prescription skin care product that can be applied at home to treat age spots and other types of hyperpigmentation.
+The product contains 4% hydroquinone, which is recommended for treating hyperpigmentation.

-Additionally, Forever Young BroadBand Light (BBL) is a light therapy treatment that can reduce the signs of aging and discoloration from sun exposure.
-Forever Young BBL offers personalized treatments to fit each patient.
-BBL heats the upper layers of skin, causing skin cells to regenerate and leaving skin looking fresh and rejuvenated.
-After just one treatment, results are visible and long lasting.
+Additionally, Forever Young BroadBand Light (BBL) is a light therapy treatment that can reduce the signs of aging and discoloration from sun exposure—and it provides the option of personalized treatments to fit your individual needs.
+BBL heats the upper layers of skin, causing cells to regenerate and leaving your skin looking fresh and rejuvenated.
+Results are visible and long-lasting after just one treatment!